zekarias-tilahun/GRADE/README.md

 `--rate:`
 A value in (0, 1): the sampling rate, the fraction of edges to be sampled.

+`--hard-neg:`
+A boolean flag, for every true and a non-reciprocal directed edge (u, v), the edge (v, u) is considered as a hard negative edge and setting this option to true will ensure that (v, u) is included among the negative (false) edge samples.

 ### Link prediction options
 The following options will be required for link prediction experiment